Texas-Robotics-Academy/markdown/in_person/programming_hello.md

 This is a relative path, so this literally tells the computer, "Run the HelloWorld that is in this directory."
 {{ site.data.alerts.end }}

+{{ site.data.alerts.warning }}
+You will be compiling many times throughout the course of these exercises.
+Before you run the code to compile and execute in the terminal, make sure you are currently in a directory that has access to the code you wrote!

+For example, if your Hello World code is located in a file called ex_3_1.cpp in a directory called 3_1, make sure your terminal is correctly navigated to that directory!
+Ask a PA if you need help with this.
+{{ site.data.alerts.end }}

+{{ site.data.alerts.note }}
+We use "directory" and "folder" interchangeably.
+You probably know them as folders in the Files application, but computer scientists call them directories in the terminal.
+{{ site.data.alerts.end }}

 ## Exercise 3.1:

-- Modify the Hello World program so that it prints, "Hello <Your Name>!"
+- Modify the Hello World program so that it prints, "Hello *Your Name*!"
     - For example, if your name is Justin, it would display, *Hello Justin!*
 - Next, add a second line of text that says, "Programming is actually pretty fun when you get right down to it."